Karakum (film): Production

-Arend Agthe conceived the basic plot of the film.
-Then he and Uzmaan Saparov developed the storyline of the film.
-The film was produced by Ottokar Runze; and Fred Steinbach and Dietrich Voigtlaender were the executive producers.
-Music of the film was composed by Martin Cyrus and Matthias Raue.
-Cinematographer and editor of the film were Michael Wiesweg and Ursula Höf respectively.
+Arend Agthe conceived the film's plot.
+He also developed the storyline of the film along with Uzmaan Saparov.
+The film was produced by Ottokar Runze.
+Fred Steinbach and Dietrich Voigtlaender serving as the executive producers.
+The film's score was composed by Martin Cyrus and Matthias Raue.
+Michael Wiesweg and Ursula Höf served as the film's cinematographer and editor, respectively.